qntm/t-a-i/README.md

 // i.e. 1999-01-01 00:00:32.001 TAI
 ```

 Fractional milliseconds are rounded towards negative infinity.
-Note that this rounding can result in an exception being thrown:
+Note that this rounding can result in `NaN` being returned:

 ```javascript
 const unix = -283_996_800_000